Architecture Overview

 - Module System - How modular architecture works

-- Frontend Architecture - Vue, Inertia, and TypeScript patterns
+- Frontend Architecture - Framework choice, Inertia, and TypeScript patterns

 - Backend Architecture - Laravel patterns and practices